 It is crucial to know about the PLC scan time and even to know how long the scan cycle is.
 Especially if you are working with plc timers and delays.
 The accuracy of the timers will often depend on the length of the scan cycle.

-Beside the PLC hardware, the PLC contains some software.
-Some of it are pre-installed, and some of it will be your software.
+Besides the PLC hardware, the PLC contains some software.
+Some of them are pre-installed, and some of them will be your software.